frnmst/md-toc/docs/markdown_specification.rst

 Indentation
 ^^^^^^^^^^^

-- ``github``: list indentation with this parser is always based on the previous state, as stated in the GitHub Flavored Markdown document, at section 5.2:
+- ``github``: list indentation for sublists with this parser is based on the previous state, as stated in the GitHub Flavored Markdown document, at section 5.2: